Vercel Static Outbound IP: Fix GitHub and Prismic Allowlisting Without Paying $100/Month

 If your Vercel builds are failing because of IP allowlisting on GitHub, Prismic, or any other service, the fix is straightforward.
 Vercel's native Static IPs feature works if you're on Pro and the per-project cost fits your budget.
 A proxy through QuotaGuard works if you want lower cost, multi-platform coverage, or more surgical control over which requests get a fixed IP.

-QuotaGuard plans start at $19/month with setup in under 10 minutes.
+QuotaGuard Static plans start at $19/month.
+Setup is 2 minutes.
 Review the options at quotaguard.com/products/pricing and pick the tier that fits your traffic volume.

 QuotaGuard Static IP Blog